skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 TeraChem :cite:`Ufimtsev2008_1,Ufimtsev2009_1,Ufimtsev2009_2,Ufimtsev2008_2,Titov2013,Song2016` is general purpose quantum chemistry software designed to run on NVIDIA GPU architectures under a 64-bit Linux operating system.
 It includes many functionalities such as DFT or wave function based methods.
-Among them, SSR method is interfaced with current version of PyUNIxMD.
+Among them, the SSR method is interfaced with the current version of PyUNIxMD.

 - In general, spin-restricted ensemble-referenced Kohn-Sham (REKS) method can be classified as single-state REKS, state-averaged REKS (SA-REKS) and state-interaction SA-REKS (SSR).